fbpx

 + Speaks your customers’ language (uses the words and phrases that THEY use)

-+ Responds to your prospects’ deepest fears, hesitations and desires
++ Responds to your prospects’ deepest pain points, fears, hesitations and desires

-+ Relies on persuasion techniques to get people to take ACTION
++ Relies on persuasion techniques (so that on-the-fence prospects feel compelled to take the next step)

 Now that’s kinda like a superpower, right?